shizgara/DevOps_online_Rivne_2022Q1Q2/m7/readme.md

 ## Part 3 (MongoDB)

 #### 17-19 I have created a database.
-Useed the use command to connect to a new database.
+After that i used the use command to connect to a new database.
 Then I have created a collection.
-Useed db.createCollection to create a collection.
+I have used db.createCollection to create a collection.
 I have created some documents.
 Inserted a couple of documents into my collection

 ![17-19](https://github.com/shizgara/DevOps_online_Rivne_2022Q1Q2/blob/master/m7/img/part%203/7_3_1.PNG)